ebi-uniprot/rsshelp2md/README.md

 ### All extra HTML tags left (ie `<span style="color: grey;">`)?

 If a color style has been detected then these HTML tags are not stripped

+### Whole file left as HTML

+If there is too much complex stuff happening the file is left as HTML